My Embarrassing Sushi Mistake in Japan; Standardized Work, Leadership, and Mental Models

 “Leaders have a responsibility to create a system in which employees can be successful.”– Darril Wilburn

 It's easy to get upset and yell and to blame.
 It's harder to create an error proofed system.
-It's also pretty rare to see leaders (like
+It's also pretty rare to see leaders (like Darril) take responsibility for systems and work together with employees to improve.

-I'm quite certain that, during future trips, Darril and the Honsha team will make sure visitors are properly prepped on the standardized work of any sushi restaurant (or other unfamiliar environment).
+I'm quite certain that, during future trips, Darril and the Honsha team will make sure visitors are properly prepped on the standardized work of any sushi restaurant (or another unfamiliar environment).
 I don't blame Darill or his team — they also didn't know what they didn't know (and didn't know what we didn't know as participants).
 We're all human.

 Disclosure: I was invited to participate in the week's tour by Honsha in exchange for some facilitation support and writing about the trip.
 I covered my own travel to and from Japan.
 All posts about the tour are my own, my own opinions, and are not reviewed or approved by Honsha.Please post a comment and join the discussion.
 Subscribe to get notified about posts daily or weekly.